 The next stop was the Edmonton Artifact Centre, which started its life as the Northwest Brewing Company back in 1924.
-The building itself isn’t much to look at, but the cool thing is that it was built on an underground spring which still runs to this day.
+The building itself isn’t much to look at now.
+But the cool thing is that the buildings sits on an underground spring, which still runs to this day.
 The perfect location for beermaking!

 The brewery’s most popular beer was called Bohemian Maid, and in 1958 they changed their company name to Bohemian Maid.
 We got permission to explore the interior of the Artifact Centre (it normally isn’t open to the public).
 Here, we got to see some artifacts from the old brewery:

 The Artifact Centre holds about 60,000 artifacts, which they usually lend to Edmonton museums such as the John Walter Museum and Fort Edmonton Park.
 This was probably the highlight of the tour for me.
 I love exploring resources that most people don’t get access to.